clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/people/manage-people.md

    - **Personnel number**: Unique identifier for the person in your company.
    - **Email (injixo login)**: Enter the email address the person uses to log in to injixo.
 4. To invite the person to log in to injixo, check the checkbox **Send welcome email**.
    You can only send the welcome email while creating a person.
 The email includes instructions to set a password and a link to the injixo login page.
-When the person sets a password, their email address will be verified.
 5. (Optional) Enter optional information for the person, such as a phone number or further contact information.
    The input in the **Title** field is not used anywhere in injixo.
 You can use this to address people, for example when distributing newsletters.
 6. Click _Create person_{:.doc-button}.